Paraprofessional Interview Questions & Answers

 30. What are your long-term goals as a paraprofessional?

-Interviewers ask about your long-term goals as a paraprofessional to understand your career aspirations and how they align with the position and the school or district.
+Interviewers are curious about your long-term ambitions as a paraprofessional, aiming to gauge your career aspirations and how they mesh with the role, as well as the school or district’s ethos.

 “My long-term goal as a paraprofessional is to continue learning and growing in my career in order to support better the students and teachers I work with.
 I am currently working towards my associate’s degree in education, with the ultimate goal of becoming a certified teacher.
 I believe that by furthering my education and gaining more expertise in the field, I can better serve the students in my care and positively impact their learning and development.